Saving Money on Food

 About 14 Community Food Pantries operate in Polk County.
 They can provide a family with enough free groceries to make meals for three days, once a month.
 To locate a pantry near you, go to the DMARC (Des Moines Area Religious Council) Find a Pantry page, or call 515-277-6969.
 Clients can also call 1-833-DMARC-20 (1-833-362-7220) toll free.
 This number is staffed by trained volunteers and staff from 9 am to Noon, Monday through Friday.

 The United Way 211 website is another way to find food pantries near you.
-Just type “food pantry” in the search box.
+Go to https://search.ne211.org/ and type in the search box.
+Of course, you can simply call 211.
+The 211 operators can handle calls in Spanish and other languages

 Find out about your local food pantry before your food is completely gone.
 Some pantries are open five days a week from 9 am to 5 pm.
 Others open only a few days for limited hours.
 Always call ahead, to make sure the hours haven't changed.